digideskio/calcifer/README.rst

-calcifer
+Calcifer
 ========

 |Version| |Downloads| |Status| |Coverage| |License|

-**calcifer** is designed to provide interfaces for describing the evaluation and processing of nested higher-order data structures by nested definitions of policy rules.
+**Calcifer** is designed to provide interfaces for describing the evaluation and processing of nested higher-order data structures by nested definitions of policy rules.